 EPISCOPAL CHURCH OF THE GOOD SHEPHERD

-The name of this Parish (hereafter referred to “the “Parish”) is EPISCOPAL CHURCH OF THE GOOD SHEPHERD, a church formed in 1970, located in Granbury, Texas, and a part of the Episcopal Diocese of Fort Worth and The Episcopal Church.
+The name of this Parish (hereafter referred to “the “Parish”) is EPISCOPAL CHURCH OF THE GOOD SHEPHERD, a church formed in 1970, located in Granbury, Texas, and a part of the diocese known as The Episcopal Church in North Texas and The Episcopal Church.
 Good Shepherd became a mission of the Episcopal Diocese of Dallas in 1972 and was granted parish status in 1981.
 These Bylaws, as may be amended, set forth the basic articles for the government of the Parish.

 1.2.
 Reaffirm Canonical Declaration.
 The Parish reaffirms that its members have associated themselves together for the purpose of maintaining the worship of God and the preaching of the Gospel, according to the doctrine, discipline and worship of The Episcopal Church, in the City of Granbury, in the State of Texas, and does promise to abide by and conform to the Constitution and Canons of the Episcopal Diocese of Fort Worth as is identified in section 1.1.